 Augmented and virtual reality, hands down.
 Currently, the vast majority of applications are focused on gaming and entertainment, so the field is truly wide open for development in healthcare.

 The limitations of the applications are difficult to get my head around; if there are limitations, they might only be in the form of processing power and human resources to code the applications, but those are usually short-lived and are good limitations to chase.

 Imagine using VR/AR to treat depression and anxiety, relaxation/ distraction techniques for pain reduction, process and workflow creation and evaluation, scenario-based training, and utilizing machine learning algorithms to create new training scenarios.
 The possibilities are vast, and limited only by imagination and resources.
 Today, immersive training requires expensive tangible elements and limited occupancy space.
-Virtual and augmented reality can allow for a similar immersive experience with unlimited occupancy along with virtualized elements.
+VR and AR can allow for a similar immersive experience with unlimited occupancy along with virtualized elements.

 Technology as a Driving Force